"When your fist connects with my chin, take care that your fist is not damaged."

 - Tadao Yasuda, a former sumo wrestler of inconsistent popularity and even less puroresu skills, won the IWGP Heavyweight Championship just because he choked K-1 figure JÚr˘me Le Banner at an Inoki MMA show.
 And just because bigger name Yuji Nagata, who fought at the same event, lost his bout (before Mirko "Cro Cop" Filipˇvic, nothing less).

-- Due to Yoshihiro Takayama's unfortunate but spirited efforts in MMA, Inoki introduced a "real fighting" title, the NWF Heavyweight Championship, which obviusly damaged the credibility of the NJPW's native Heavyweight Championship.
+- Unlike them, Yoshihiro Takayama's efforts in MMA were unfortunate, but his fighting spirit was enough to Inoki to introduce a "real fighting" title to reward him with, the NWF Heavyweight Championship.
+This obviously damaged the credibility of the NJPW's native Heavyweight Championship.

-- In general, Inoki signed many MMA fighters with little skill or popularity and forced the native roster to adopt MMA-style finishers and matches to fit with the general sense of real fighting.
+- In return, Inoki signed many MMA fighters with little wrestling skill to work matches and forced the native roster to adopt MMA-style finishers and matches to fit with the general sense of real fighting.
+This ended not being nice.

 - Badass: He's responsible for "The joke that almost ended Muhammad Ali's career", which did not earning him any popularity points but was not going to see many people trying to get retaliation for it either.